MilllerTime/react-pointable/README.md

 [Here's a CodePen using Pointable](http://codepen.io/MillerTime/pen/QKaLky/) that allows toggling between pointer and mouse events, using the same components.

 ## TypeScript Typings
-Typings for react-pointable are available on NPM.
+Typings for react-pointable are available on npm.

 If you're using a version of React < 16.4, run
 ```